comp110-lytle/comp110/site/exercises/wordle-pt1.md

 ## Part 1.
 Prompting for an Input Word

 The first task of this program is to create a function, `input_word`, that will gather an input from the user.
+It has *no* parameters and a `str` return type!
+Instead of a parameter, it'll just use user input to determine a local variable.

 Your function is responsible for asking the user to enter a 5-character word.
-This input should be stored as a `str` local variable within your `input_word` function. **Please choose meaningful, descriptive names for your variables.** Write your prompts and diagnostic message such that you can reproduce the following in the shell after saving and running your program.
+This input should be stored as a `str` local variable within your `input_word` function. **Please choose meaningful, descriptive names for your variables.**

+Write your prompts and diagnostic message such that you can reproduce the following in the shell after saving and running your program.
 Here is an example usage:

 ~~~ {.plaintext}
     >>> input_word()